- Everything leads back to Start

 Press and hold the Volume down and Power buttons at the same time until you feel a vibration (about 10-15 seconds).

-When you feel the vibration, immediately press and hold the Volume down button until you see a large exclamation mark.
+When you feel the vibration, release the buttons, then immediately press and hold the Volume down button until you see a large exclamation mark.